What is our Advanced Studies 300-Hour program all about?

 Are there payment plans?

 No. You will need to pay the $150 registration in full with your application.
-Then each Module must be paid in full with each online individual registration.
+Then each course must be paid in full with each online individual registration.
 There is also a $50 completion fee (see tab: Curriculum, Homework, and Yoga Alliance).

 Are there scholarships or work study?